METEO 3 Lesson 7 Images

 Text description of the chain of red semicircle image.

-The image features a simple abstract design with five red circles arranged along a red arc.
-The circles are evenly spaced and progressively increase in size from left to right.
-The red arc curves upward in the middle, creating a smooth, wave-like pattern.
-The background is plain white, providing contrast to the bold red elements in the image.
+The image features a simple design of a warm front with five red semicircles arranged along a red arc.
+The semicircles are evenly spaced along the line and the line curves slightly in the middle, creating a smooth, arch pattern.

 a chain of alternating blue triangles and red semicircles